justinperline/natgeocoverage/README.md

 ## Asking Questions

-Before digging into the text just yet, how about looking at simply the magazine itself over time?
+Before digging into the text just yet, how about looking simply at the magazine itself over time?
 National Geographic <a href="https://www.nationalgeographic.com/news/2016/09/geographic-magazine-natgeo-first-hubbard-greely-1888/">began as more of a scientific journal</a> than a modern-day magazine, containing lengthy written passages on American surveying and geography.
 The first "photo" (a map of North America) appeared two issues later, and it wasn't until 1959 that a photo even appeared on the cover.
 Now Nat Geo is <a href="https://www.npr.org/sections/pictureshow/2013/10/01/227871549/national-geographic-celebrates-125-years-of-photography">synonymous with photographic achievement</a>.

 Another clear difference between the original magazine and today's is its length.
 Up until the year 1900, Nat Geo averaged just under 58 pages per issue.
 This was followed by a steep increase in length through 1925, gaining an average of about 6 pages a year, which coincided with a <a href="https://www.wired.com/2010/01/0127national-geographic-society-founded/">change in editorial preferences</a> geared towards making the magazine more accessible and photo-heavy.
-And that's been right about where the magazine has settled in the century that has followed, hovering right around 165-180 pages.
+And that's been right about where the magazine has settled in the century that has followed, hovering around 165-180 pages.

 <img src="https://github.com/justinperline/natgeocoverage/blob/master/images/NatGeoPages.png" width="66%" align="right">

 Now returning to the article data that we've scraped, I see a few different avenues of research ahead.
 We have three pieces of data: the title and abstract of almost every article Nat Geo has ever released in print, when it was released, and what page the article was on.
 Let's ignore the page numbers for now and just focus on what questions can be drawn from text and dates.
 Since Nat Geo has predominantly been a global publication, we can think of most articles as being associated with at least one specific country.
-Whether it's an analysis of Rwanda's future or a dive into the Brazil-French Guiana border situation, it seems that one identifiable tag could be a country's name.
+Whether it's an analysis of Rwanda's future or a dive into the Brazil-French Guiana border situation, it seems that one identifiable characteristic of a lot of text metadata could be a country's name.

 To test this theory, I automatically paired all applicable countries to every Nat Geo article's text (a combined title and abstract field) and wound up with a surprising number of matches.
-In total, 4,883 country tags were created pertaining to 3,890 unique articles, an average of ~1.3 countries per article.
-A few articles even had 5 countries mixed in, like <a href="https://archive.nationalgeographic.com/national-geographic/1966-dec/flipbook/Ad23/">this Dec.
+In total, 4,883 country names were found that pertained to 3,890 unique articles, an average of ~1.3 countries per article.
+A few articles even had as many as 5 countries mixed in, like <a href="https://archive.nationalgeographic.com/national-geographic/1966-dec/flipbook/Ad23/">this Dec.
 1966 essay</a>:
 `Abraham, the Friend of God : Following in the footsteps of the Old Testament patriarch who conceived the idea of one almighty God, the author pursues legend that is history from Iraq to Jordan, Syria, Turkey, Egypt, and Jerusalem.`

 With this in mind, let's see if we can answer any of these questions: